Menu

 What About the Distractions at Home?

 Although there are many benefits to working from home, there are some pitfalls to be aware of too.
 How do you cope with distractions such as family and social media?
 Can it lead to loneliness and isolation?
-Here are some top tips to avoid the potential pitfalls of working from home.
+Here are some top tips to avoid the potential pitfalls of working from home, for example if you have a family.

 one of the hardest parts when you begin working from home (especially after having worked in an office and getting up at 6am!) is motivation to start.
 Be hard on yourself, and prepare your day early with a pot of coffee and a filling breakfast, then get started at the usual office hours so you don’t end up procrastinating